TheMariday/marimapper/docs/backends/custom.md

 Fill out the blanks and check it by running `marimapper_check_backend custom my_backend.py` in the same directory

-Once you've checked it works, you can run marimapper in the same directory with `marimapper custom --file my_backend.py` and it will use your backend!
+Once you've checked it works, you can run marimapper in the same directory with `marimapper custom my_backend.py` and it will use your backend!

 But my backend requires a library!
 Like `requests`!
 What do?